NJSPE Bylaws Proposed for Board Action on April 16, 2007

 A Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office except for President, Vice President, and NSPE Delegate.

 A Member shall automatically advance to the Licensed Member grade as eligible by licensure.

-A person who has graduated with a Bachelor’s Degree or higher from an engineering curriculum, accredited by ABET, shall be granted provisional status as a Graduate Member for up to two years to achieve the full requirements for the Member grade or the New Jersey member grade.
+A person who has graduated with a Bachelor’s Degree or higher from an engineering curriculum, accredited by ABET, shall be granted provisional status as a Member for up to two years to achieve the full requirements for the Member grade.

 A Graduate Member may serve on any NJSPE committee but shall not have voting privileges or authority to hold any NJSPE office.

-A Graduate Member shall become a full Member immediately upon meeting the requirements for Member grade or shall have the option to become a New Jersey Member at that time.
+A Graduate Member shall become a full Member immediately upon meeting the requirements for Member grade.

 A Student Member is a person who is enrolled full-time in an ABET-accredited engineering program.
-A student enrolled in a full-time graduate level engineering program may choose any grade for which eligible.
+A student enrolled in a full-time graduate level engineering program may choose any grade for which eligible, including Student Member.

 A Student Member shall not have voting privileges beyond participation in a student chapter or other entity related directly to the engineering educational program and shall not be authorized to hold office nor participate on any NJSPE committee.
 A Student Member shall be authorized to become associated with an Interest Group as an adjunct participant and not counting toward minimum membership criteria of the Interest Group.